Winter trip shape

 Stay closer to Main Street if the group wants better dinners, easier bars, more hotel variety, or a little budget flexibility.
 The shuttle and parking tradeoff is real, but the evenings get much better.

 Holiday weeks and powder weekends tighten up fast.
-Lock the right area before flights and dinner ideas start pretending every Breckenridge stay is interchangeable.
+Choose the right area before flights and dinner ideas start assuming every Breckenridge stay is interchangeable.

 Compare ski-trip bases →